2009 Green Bay Packers season: Training camp

 The Packers held their training camp sessions at the newly constructed Ray Nitschke Field behind the Don Hutson Center.
 Practices will be moved inside the Don Hutson Center during inclement weather.
 St. Norbert College served as the team base for all living arrangements for the 52nd consecutive season.

 There were competitions for starting jobs on the offensive line due to the team looking for stability on the offensive line at center and right guard, and a replacement for longtime starter at right tackle, Mark Tauscher.

 On defense, the main competition for starting jobs in the new 3–4 scheme took place at outside linebacker position opposite Aaron Kampman.
 Second-year pro defensive end turned linebacker Jeremy Thompson was initially placed as the starter for right outside linebacker, although rookie Clay Matthews III competed for the position as well.

 On special teams, punters Jeremy Kapinos and Durant Brooks competed for the Packers punting job.

 On August 8 the Packers scheduled a "Family Night" inter-squad scrimmage at 7:30 pm CST at Lambeau Field, but due to inclement weather the event was canceled.

 After the canceled scrimmage, the Packers released their first depth chart of the season.
 In the position battles listed above, Allen Barbre was listed as the starting right tackle.
 At the center position, Scott Wells was listed as the starter with Jason Spitz starting at his normal right guard spot on the line.
 As stated above, Jeremy Thompson was listed as the starting right outside linebacker.
 In the highly contested battle between punters Jeremy Kapinos and Durant Brooks, Kapinos was listed as the starter.

-During the morning practice on the Monday after their second pre-season matchup vs the Buffalo Bills, It became apparent that Scott Wells had lost his starting center position to Jason Spitz, with Josh Sitton replacing Spitz at right guard and Allen Barbre continued to hold the starting reps at right tackle.
+During the morning practice on the Monday after their second preseason matchup vs the Buffalo Bills, It became apparent that Scott Wells had lost his starting center position to Jason Spitz, with Josh Sitton replacing Spitz at right guard and Allen Barbre continued to hold the starting reps at right tackle.
 These changes were also later reflected on the teams depth chart on Packers.com.

 Another change on the depth chart was Johnny Jolly replacing rookie first round draft pick B. J. Raji and Justin Harrell at left defensive end due to Jolly's explosive performance in the first two preseason contests of the season, which included two sacks and a forced fumble vs Buffalo.

 The third change of note made was Brady Poppinga regaining his starting outside linebacker spot on the depth chart ahead of Jeremy Thompson and rookie first round pick Clay Matthews.
 Thompson and Matthews though still have a chance to take the starting spot.